E14/rascal/README.md

 # Rascal

 Rascal is a [chaos monkey](https://netflix.github.io/chaosmonkey/) for Beam processes.

-Rascal is meant primarily as a development aid, but the aim is for it to eventually be ready for production.
+Rascal is meant primarily as a development and testing aid, but the long-term aim is for it to eventually be ready for production deployment.

 ## Installation